-MP #4B: Develop strategic activities for long-term improvements to the regulatory infrastructure Activity Completion Date NRC begins effort to develop strategic plan to modernize October 2017 overall regulatory infrastructure Consider evaluation of lessons learned from MP 1-4A April 2018 (complete) progress Coordinate with stakeholders to identify potential regulatory July 2018 gaps and potential options for improving the regulatory (complete) infrastructure Develop additional detailed modernization plan for November 2018 implementing tactical and strategic improvements to the (complete) regulatory infrastructure
+MP #4B: Develop strategic activities for long-term improvements to the regulatory infrastructure Activity Completion Date NRC begins effort to develop strategic plan to modernize overall regulatory infrastructure October 2017 Consider evaluation of lessons learned from MP 1-4A progress April 2018 (complete) Coordinate with stakeholders to identify potential regulatory gaps and potential options for improving the regulatory infrastructure July 2018 (complete) Develop additional detailed modernization plan for implementing tactical and strategic improvements to the regulatory infrastructure November 2018 (complete)

-MP #4B: Develop strategic activities for long-term improvements to the regulatory infrastructure Completion Date Activity Begin broad assessment of modernization improvement.
+MP #4B: Develop strategic activities for long-term improvements to the regulatory infrastructure Activity Completion Date Begin broad assessment of modernization improvement.
+The assessment will be categorized into three areas: 1) identification and implementation of significant structural changes to the regulations or major RGs to reduce complexity, and focus on the fundamental safety principles that are appropriate for all designs; (2) improvement to NRC review efficiency and enhancement of existing guidance to be more performance-based, and risk-informed; and (3) development of guidance to provide enhanced predictability of reviews and ensure that no unnecessary impediments exist in the review of digital technologies.
 January 2019.
-A public The assessment will be categorized into three areas: 1) meeting to discuss the identification and implementation of significant structural staff's assessment changes to the regulations or major RGs to reduce plans was held complexity, and focus on the fundamental safety principles January 31, 2019. that are appropriate for all designs; (2) improvement to (complete) NRC review efficiency and enhancement of existing guidance to be more performance-based, and risk-informed; and (3) development of guidance to provide enhanced predictability of reviews and ensure that no unnecessary impediments exist in the review of digital technologies.
-Complete draft assessment of the overall digital I&C March 2019 regulatory infrastructure Complete final assessment April 2019
+A public meeting to discuss the staff's assessment plans was held January 31, 2019. (complete) Identify any remaining barriers to the overall digital I&C regulatory infrastructure April 2019 Complete final assessment Fall 2019